oubiwann/maintaining-state-in-clojure/README.rst

 simple: tracking data.
 What simpler way to do that than a data structure?
 None, that's what way.

+This example provides a convenience function which creates a simple map.
+This allows us to use it just like we did the previous example.
+The functions, instead of extracting info from nested closures, simple operate on the provided data structure.

 .. code:: clojure

     user=> (ns data (:require [state-examples.data :refer :all]))